SoftwareONE-SAP/meteor-reactable/README.md

 });
 ```

 Where `props.children` is a list of table cells `<td/>`.
 If you want to override it, set `config.tr` to be your replacement React class.
-Other props available to this class are `props.data` which contains all of the data for the row in an object keyed on name, and also `props.fields` which contains an array of field definitions for the table.
+Other props available to this class are `props.row` which contains all of the data for the row in an object keyed on name, and also `props.fields` which contains an array of field definitions for the table.

 There may be cases where you want to return multiple `<tr/>` for a single row.
 Because of the way React works with only a single element at the root of each component class, you need to wrap them in a `<tbody/>`: